 The ICDD quality review system is quite complex and considers whether the stated chemistry matches the crystallography and measured diffraction pattern and physical properties.
 The system also looks for and records several types of systematic errors (such as specimen displacement) commonly found in diffraction analyses.
 This system does not consider best practices in non-ambient experiments, nor does it consider the equipment quality and calibration.
 A historical review of non-ambient methods would find a tremendous range in equipment, heating and cooling methods, atmosphere control, and thermal gradients.
 There is also a wide range in experimental methods where specimens might become insulating or conducting, affecting whether the system is at thermal equilibrium.
 We strongly suspect that poorly calibrated experiments are the cause for many outliers observed in the measurement plots.
-While we often see outliers associated with low quality data, there can also be outliers with high quality data and we suspect this is due to experimental or specimen errors that were not captured in the database and quality review.
-When in doubt, we suggest that the user also review the original literature reference and evaluate the experimental conditions.
+While we often see outliers associated with low quality data, there can also be outliers with high quality data and we suspect that the user also review the original literature reference and evaluate the experimental conditions.